 The Connection Between Meniere’s Disease and the Neck

 Many case studies involving Meniere’s disease have been limited to patients who also have a history of neck trauma such as a whiplash injury sustained in a car accident.
+But these studies reveal the cause too late.
+About 10 to 15 years passed between the injury and the onset of symptoms.
 So why has the connection not been made sooner?
-The fact is that these studies often revealed that 10 to 15 years pass between the injury and the onset of symptoms.

 Most doctors will immediately dismiss such an “old” injury as being unrelated to a present condition.
 However, a slight misalignment of the atlas (C1 vertebra) can have gradual effects on the function of the Eustachian tube resulting in a lesion that may be an underlying factor in cases of Meniere’s.